Bridge Piercing Guide – All You Need to Know

-A bridge piercing also called an Erl, is a unisex piercing that’s been growing in popularity over the years.
+A bridge piercing also called an Earl piercing, is a unisex piercing that’s been growing in popularity over the years.
 This facial piercing is a staple in the youth culture, especially among the emo and scene groups.

 The bridge piercing is a great piercing option for anyone after a cool and unique look.
 It’s an easy way to achieve a bold and daring style that won’t go unnoticed.

 If you’re interested in getting a bridge piercing but you’re not sure whether it’s the right one for you, we’ve got you covered.
-Here’s what you need to know about bridge piercing.
+Here’s everything you need to know about it.

 What is a Bridge Piercing?